 Carrying capacity is defined by ecologists as the population of a given species that can be supported indefinitely in a designated habitat without permanently damaging the ecosystem.

 The disturbance is a term used to describe a discrete event that disrupts an ecosystem or community, natural disturbances such as fires, hurricanes, tornadoes, droughts, and floods.

 Ecocide is Acts undertaken with the intention of disrupting or destroying, in whole or in part, a human ecosystem.

 Indigo dying industrial.
 Synthetic indigo is a substance created from benzene derivatives from petroleum, a fossil fuel that most of us realise is not in limitless supply.
 The benzene has to be treated chemicals, including hydrogen cyanide, to make it into indigo dye.

-Read more..
+Nature capital.
 The limited stocks of physical and biological resources found on earth’ (MA, 2005) described as “natural capital”; within this, terms provide nature with a series of services that benefit society and the economy.